Uterine fibroid embolization

 The uterus is unique in having multiple blood supplies.
-When a fibroid grows in the uterus it receives almost all its blood supply from the uterine arteries.
-Therefore, blocking agents injected into the uterine artery reach the tumor and cut off blood-flow to the fibroid while other blood vessels continue to supply blood to the remaining healthy uterine tissues.
+When a fibroid grows in the uterus, it receives almost all of its blood supply from uterine arteries.
+Therefore, blocking agents injected into the uterine artery reach the tumor and cut off blood flow to the fibroid while other blood vessels continue to supply blood to the remaining healthy uterine tissues.
 With the blood supply blocked, the fibroid will shrink.

 Serious complications for embolization are rare.
-In less that 1% of the procedures the fibroids or parts of the uterus may become infected or abscessed.
-In rare cases a hysterectomy may have to be performed.
+In less that 1% of procedures, the fibroids or parts of the uterus may become infected or abscessed.
+In rare cases, a hysterectomy may have to be performed.